Matir/blog/_posts/2020-08-02-the-wio-terminal-integrated-making.md

 ![Broken Switch](/img/wio/broken_switch.png){:.center}

 Unfortunately, I had one issue where one of the buttons broke off the PCB the first time I pushed it.
-I've reached out to Seeed to see if this is a known issue or a one-off, but the other buttons look well soldered and feel solid, so I suspect this was a one-off glitch.
+I've reached out to Seeed to and they indicated this isn't an issue they've seen in their testing, so it was likely either shipping damage or a one-off case.
+Since the other two buttons are solid, I'll chalk this up to bad luck.

 ![Internals](/img/wio/internals.png){:.center}